burkeholland/quick-start/src/chapters/chapter4.md

 	return user
 }
 ```
-Finally, edi the register function in app/views/register/register.js to check for the validation and, if it passes, to continue the registration routine:
+Finally, edit the register function in app/views/register/register.js to check for the validation and, if it passes, to continue the registration routine:

 ```
 exports.register = function() {